 This fully cushioned trainer from New Balance oozes footwear technology and production.
-And at 307 grams (10.83 oz) they are fairly light.
+At 307g (10.83 oz) they are fairly light.
 A standard width pair of shoes, but they are definitely not designed for a forefoot / front foot strike (unlike the more neutrally designed Vazee Pace).

 It is like taking a step backwards switching to heel striking but these trainers are designed to be run this way.
 And a standard 'jogging' heel-strike is probably the norm when it comes to western running.
 There is so much going on with these shoes it really is hard to know where to start.
 So how about the grips underneath.